Anaplan Use-Case 4: Linear Interpolation

 Increment: (Last Value — First Value) / 9

-Notice that we specified 0 or 9 in TIMESUM function to extract value of a specific year.
+Notice the use of TIMESUM function to extract value off a specific year.
+We specified the time-period index as 0 for the first year and 9 for the last year.
 We also hardcoded the number of intervals as 9 in the formula of Increment line-item.

-However, there is a problem with this approach.
-The solution works well until the time range is changed.
-If the business users decided to lengthen/shorten the planning range (9 future years), all the hardcoding (0 or 9) in the calculation module would need to be changed accordingly, else the increment value (and hence, the interpolated numbers) would be calculated incorrectly.
+However, the solution (with hardcoding) works well until the time range is not changed.
+If the business users decided to lengthen/shorten the planning time range (9 future years), all the hardcoding (0 or 9) would need to be changed accordingly, else the increment value (and hence, the interpolated numbers) would be calculated incorrectly.

 For a more robust solution, we need to remove the hardcoding.

 Bingo!
-Now, if the requirements changed, we would just need to change the number of years of the time range.
-Everything else would automatically work.
+Now, if the requirements changed, we would just need to update the number of years of the time range — everything else would work automatically.

 Conclusion

-While a solution might be simple and quick to implement, we need to ask ourselves whether it is easier to change in the wake of evolution of user requirements.
-Only then we could move forward to guarantee a more stable, sustainable and auditable system for the users.
+While a solution might be simple and quick to implement, we need to ask ourselves whether it is easier to change if user requirements evolve over time.
+Only then can we take appropriate measures and guarantee a more stable, sustainable and auditable system for the users.